owodolab/py-graspi/tools/converters/README.md

-# Translations
+# Converters

-This directory contains tools to translate betweenn different data formats.
+This directory contains tools to convert between different data formats.

 ### img_to_graph.py
 This tool converts png images to graph based representation of the morphology.
 It also offers